 Here at the Santa Fe Plastic Surgery Center we encourage people to have moderate-size implants.
 Why?
 Because there is a more natural look to a smaller augmentation.
 Once you get to a certain size it becomes very obvious that the breast has been augmented, which can appear unnatural.
-It’s also interesting to note that we perform a lot of operations each year to make breasts smaller, and some of these breast reductions end up being the size that other patients would like to enlarge to.
-Women who want very large breasts may experience shoulder, neck and back pains.
+It’s also interesting to note that we perform a lot of operations each year to make breasts smaller, and some of these breast reductions end up being the size to which that other patients would desire.
+Women who want very large breasts may experience shoulder, neck, and back pain.
 Also, the larger the implants, the more they stretch the skin.
-Heavier implants may also present other issues, such as loss of sensation, sagging of the breast and stretching of the tissue.
+Heavier implants may also present other issues, such as loss of sensation, sagging of the breast, and stretching of the tissue.

 From years of experience with breast augmentation, we understand the effects different-sized implants will have with various body types.
 We therefore take exact measurements of the breast, and provide the patient with feedback tailored to their exact situation.
 We also avoid speaking in terms of cup size—it’s too variable.
 What we suggest is: Look at the different implants, hold them, put them in your clothes.
 It’s helpful in selecting the most appropriate size implant for you.

 Lastly, patients should never be pressured.
-Through an informative, dynamic discussion we review what the patient is trying to accomplish and make suggestions, but allow the patient to make the decision about volume for themselves.
+Through an informative and dynamic discussion we review what the patient is trying to accomplish and make suggestions, but always allow the patient to make the decision about volume for themselves.

 TYPES OF IMPLANT & PROFILES

 There are two main categories of implants: gel-filled implants and saline- (salt-water) filled implants.
 In 1992 the U.S. Food and Drug Administration took the gel implants off the market when there was an accusation that they caused collagen vascular disease.
-That accusation turned out to be false.
-It was a huge scare for women, and it was a great disservice to doctors, manufacturers and patients alike.
+That accusation turned out to be false and resulted in a huge scare for women, as well as being a great disservice to doctors, manufactures, and patients alike.
 In 2010, about half of the augmentations we performed were silicon-gel-filled and half the implants were saline-filled.
 Today, with all of the improvements to implant materials and design, about 90% of our patients are choosing gel-filled implants.